 If you still believe there may be an issue we are here to help.
 Call the Customer Service Department for help at (972) 721-2411 or email email@example.com

 Leaking or constantly running toilets are the most common cause of high water bills, even though they are not always the easiest to find.
 The best way to check for a leak in the toilet is to add a couple of drops of food coloring to the water in the back tank portion of the toilet.
 Wait 15 to 20 minutes without flushing the toilet, check the water in the bowl area.
 If the water in the bowl has changed color, then there is evidence that your toilet needs repair.
 This also may require several test to discover the leak.

 Other possible explanations:

 Many times neighbors like to compare water bill dollar amounts.
-However, this comparison does not accurately reflect what may be occurring in your household.
-Water usage habits vary greatly from the number of people in your household to how often hands are washed to how long you shower.
-Other factors could include what types of toilet(s) you have, the size of your washing machine, how often you wash dishes, if you bathe rather than shower, if you have a sprinkler system and how often you water, or even if you have a pool and how often it is filled.
+However, this comparison does not accurately reflect what may be occurring in any single household.
+Water usage habits vary greatly from the number of people in a household to how often hands are washed to how long people shower.
+Other factors could include what types of toilet(s) are installed, the size of the washing machine, how often dishes are washed, if more baths are taken than showers, if a sprinkler system is installed and how often it is used, or even if the property has a pool and how often it is filled.

 Because of the different variables that could contribute to the amount of water used, the most accurate way to compare the usage would be to go back to a year ago and compare usage during that time.
 This allows for a more accurate comparison.

 While we cannot provide you with legal advice, the Texas Property Code respective to this subject is as follows: